asmirnov69/pyjviz-poc/docs/pyjviz-poc/RDF/RDF.md

 bob.is_interested_in = joconda
 ```

-Subtle points here are:
-- what exactly is Person and FamousPainting
-- why there is no *is_a* mention in `__init__` method of both python classes.
+Interesting question to ask at this point: why there is no *is_a* mention in `__init__` method of both python classes.

 The reason why no *is_a* mentioned is it is not necessary since we specify this piece of knowledge when we create python objects of particular python class.
 I.e. when RDF triple with predicate *is_a* is created it can be interpreted in python code just statement like
 ```python
 bob = Person()
 ```

-Then it become clear what are Person and FamousPainting in RDF listing are - THEY are *classes*.
-I.e. Bob, Alice, Leonardo Da Vinci belong to class Person.
-Mona Lisa painting is actually a well-known instance (or OOP object) which belongs to class FamousPainting.
+Then it become clear what are *Person* and *FamousPainting* in RDF listing are - THEY are *classes*.
+I.e. Bob, Alice, Leonardo Da Vinci belong to class *Person*.
+Mona Lisa painting is actually a well-known instance (or OOP object) which belongs to class *FamousPainting*.

 This is fundamental observation and it is stated in RDF-based knowledge bases using special predicate [rdf:type](https://en.wikipedia.org/wiki/RDF_Schema)
 # Alternative view on classes